cmac41691/lighthouse-python-essentials/progress.md

 ## 🌸 Reflections
-**Date**: 2025-09-06
+**Date**: 2025-09-07

-**This week / day**: Finished Step 4 (Trip Summary printing).
-Successfully tested in terminal, showing correct subtotal, tax, and total outputs.
+**This week / day**: Started Chapter 2 (Strings).
+Created prototype files for introduction to strings, multi-line strings, string operations, and string replacement exercise.

-**Progress**: Completed prototype Steps 1–4 (flight validation, hotel budget filter, food cost input, and full trip summary with totals).
-Chapter 1 now considered done.
+**Progress**: Set up new `chapter2/` folder under `projects/` and added empty Python files as placeholders.
+Ready to begin practicing with string basics and manipulations.

-**Challenges**: Had to debug subtotal/total logic and adjust variable naming for consistency.
-Worked through input validation and printing formatting issues.
+**Challenges**: None so far — just focusing on organizing files and keeping the workflow consistent.

-**Next step**: Move into Chapter 2 – start applying what I learned to new exercises/projects.
+**Next step**: Begin filling in code examples for each file (starting with `introduction_to_strings.py`) and test them in the terminal.